Home > Programs > Water Quality > Water Quality & Monitoring Programs

 In 1968, Stewart Udall, Secretary of the U.S. Dept. of the Interior from 1961-1969, said, "Only the Delaware among the nation's river basins is moving into high gear in its program to combat water pollution."

-DRBC's efforts to improve water quality over the past sixty years are rooted in the Delaware River Basin Compact's chief canon: that the waters and related resources of the basin are regional assets vested with local, state and national interests that all share joint responsibility to maintain and protect.
+To this day, the DRBC's efforts to improve water quality remain rooted in the Delaware River Basin Compact's chief canon: that the waters and related resources of the basin are regional assets vested with local, state and national interests that all share joint responsibility to maintain and protect.

 However, it is important to note that the work is far from complete, as parts of the river still are not "fishable and swimmable," which is the stated goal of the federal Clean Water Act.
 New technology enhances the DRBC's ability to detect, monitor, track and model pollution such as PCBs and contaminants of emerging concern in the river.